I keep saying that Katherine Mansfield is a standout example of a Modernist short story writer, but what does ‘modernist’ really mean?

 Ortega y Gasset, writing on Modernism, made the observation that “not many people are capable of adjusting their perceptive apparatus to the pane and the transparency that is the work of art.
 Instead they look right through it and revel in the human reality with which the work deals”.

 You may be familiar with the idea of ‘frames’ when talking about contemporary metafiction.
 You may also be familiar with diegetic levels, in which narratologists talk about ‘level zero’ (designating ‘zero’ as ‘the main’ story), with hypodiegetic layers below and metadiegetic layers above.
-This is another way of thinking about how stories are framed.
+This is another way of talking about how storytellers frame their stories.

 Metafiction asks the audience to consider, “What is the ‘frame’ that separates reality from ‘fiction’?
 Is it more than the front and back covers of a book, the rising and lowering of a curtain, the title and ‘The End’?”
-(Patricia Waugh).
+(Patricia Waugh, talking about peritext).

 The notion of frames and diegetic levels jibe with the Modernist worldview: That everything is seen through some sort of frame; there is no such thing as veridical reality.

 Some have called the writing style of Mansfield, Lawrence and Woolf ‘narrated monologue‘.
-The reflecting mind is presented in the third person and in the preterite (a grammatical tense or verb form serving to denote events that took place or were completed in the past).
+In this style of narration, the reflecting mind is presented in the third person and in the preterite (a grammatical tense or verb form serving to denote events that took place or were completed in the past).

-In English this means the simple past tense (verb-ed).
+In English the preterite means the simple past tense (verb-ed).
 (In English the simple past does not not always express the perfective — over and done with — aspect.)

 What replaced attempts of verisimilitude?
 What do we call it, if the artist is not even going for ‘real’?